gmaclinuxer/django-chartit2/README.rst

 - Plot only a top few items per category in a pivot chart.

 =============================================
-Improvements from the original Django-Chartit
+Improvements from the original Django-Chartit2
 =============================================

 - Added Python 3 compatibility